Skip to main content

 — Jack Ramsey, CEO, TripStax

-Sustainability doesn’t need to come at the expense of profitability.
-In fact, TripStax’s commercial model incentivises efficiency by charging only once for booking data ingestion—regardless of how many modules or third-party systems access that data later.
+Sustainability doesn’t have to come at the expense of profitability.
+TripStax’s commercial model — charging only once for booking data ingestion — helps reduce third-party tech vendor costs and improves margins, while supporting responsible tourism initiatives.

 Jack Ramsey sums it up: